texfaq/texfaq.github.io/FAQ-breakbox.md

-For Plain TeX users, the facilities of the [`backgrnd`](http://ctan.org/pkg/backgrnd) package may be useful; this package subverts the output routine to provide vertical bars to mark text, and the macros are clearly marked to show where coloured backgrounds may be introduced (this requires [`shade`](http://ctan.org/pkg/shade), which is distributed as tex macros and device-independent MetaFont for the shading).
+For Plain TeX users, the facilities of the [`backgrnd`](http://ctan.org/pkg/backgrnd) package may be useful; this package subverts the output routine to provide vertical bars to mark text, and the macros are clearly marked to show where colored backgrounds may be introduced (this requires [`shade`](http://ctan.org/pkg/shade), which is distributed as tex macros and device-independent MetaFont for the shading).
 The author of [`backgrnd`](http://ctan.org/pkg/backgrnd) claims that the package works with LaTeX 2.09, but